mozaik-association/mozaik/docs/5Marketing-emails.md

 <figure markdown>
 ![screenshot 19](img/screen19.png)
- <figcaption>Marketing email form with general information</figcaption>
+ <figcaption> Mass mailing form with general information</figcaption>
 </figure>

 ## Recurrent mailings

-In the mailing configurations, it is possible to select the "recurrent sending" option by selecting the date of the next mailing and the time interval between mailings.
+In the mass mailing configurations, a "recurrent sending" option has been added.

 !!! abstract "The goal of recurrent mailing"